My Fair Lady

-My Fair Lady is a musical based on George Bernard Shaw's 1913 play Pygmalion, with a book and lyrics by Alan Jay Lerner and music by Frederick Loewe.
-The story concerns Eliza Doolittle, a Cockney flower girl who takes speech lessons from professor Henry Higgins, a phonetician, so that she may pass as a lady.
+My Fair Lady is a musical with a book and lyrics by Alan Jay Lerner and music by Frederick Loewe.
+The story, based on George Bernard Shaw's 1913 play Pygmalion and on the 1938 film adaptation of the play, concerns Eliza Doolittle, a Cockney flower girl who takes speech lessons from professor Henry Higgins, a phonetician, so that she may pass as a lady.
 Despite his cynical nature and difficulty understanding women, Higgins grows attached to her.

 The musical's 1956 Broadway production was a notable critical and popular success, winning six Tony Awards, including Best Musical.
 It set a record for the longest run of any musical on Broadway up to that time and was followed by a hit London production.
 Rex Harrison and Julie Andrews starred in both productions.
 Many revivals have followed, and the 1964 film version won the Academy Award for Best Picture.